GenesisEducationKyiv/software-engineering-school-4-0-Svitlana-Marchenko/README.md

 -   **Logger**: Includes logging info (add an email, send emails, get rate (debug only)) to file `application.log` and console
 -   **Test**: Includes test `app.test.js`

-## Note

--   File `.env` was added only in order to transfer the necessary settings to run the project in Docker.
-These variables would be changed soon.
-For general usage please write your own `.env` file as `.env.example`
--   File `application.log` was added only to show the example of the program`s logs written by the logger.

 ## API Endpoints

 ### Get Current Exchange Rate